IRS Forms

 Items A–J, set up your return cleanly

 Start by locking in the basics.
 Enter the exact legal name, EIN, and tax year.
 Pick the correct status in Item H, for example 501(c)(3) private foundation, section 4947(a)(1) trust, or other.
 In Item I, enter fair market value of all assets.
-This number should tie to Part II, line 16, column c.
+This number should tie to Part II, line 16, column c (every foundation must complete the column c fair market value regardless of its accounting method, and that figure drives the Part IX minimum investment return).
 If those do not match, your e‑file can bounce and you lose time.
 Use Item J to mark final returns, address changes, and termination details if this is your last year.

 Quick checklist for Items A–J: